KARNATISAITHARUN/documentation/using-ocular/getting-started/create-cpg.md

 # Creating and Working with the Code Property Graph (CPG)

 Once you've [started ShiftLeft Ocular](starting.md), you can create a CPG for a new application or for a new version of an application.
 When a CPG is created, it's `base` and default layers are also automatically generated, and all are saved to [your workspace](manage-workspace.md) and loaded into memory.
-However you must intentionally generate and load the Security Profile.
+However you must intentionally [generate and load the Security Profile](generate-sp.md) layer.

 By default, all operations are executed on the CPG that was last loaded into memory; this is the active CPG.